Luessiaw/UMSI-Code/readme.md

 |fig 6        | fig6.nb       | fig6.nb         |

 Plots that not mentioned above are made by figs.pptx.
-All figures are arranged in figs.pptx.
+All figures are arranged in Adobe Illustrators.